 Being overweight can increase your risk of having high blood pressure, high cholesterol and type 2 diabetes, not to mention the extra strain it can put on your heart.
 The good news is that adopting a healthy lifestyle that includes eating healthily and staying physically active can really help keep your weight down.

 Stress may not be a direct risk factor for cardiovascular disease, but it can cause problems with your heart in several ways – for instance, you may smoke, drink too much alcohol or overeat when faced with stressful situations.
-If you have coronary heart disease, stress can also trigger symptoms such as angina, according to the British Heart Foundation.
+Stress can also trigger angina, says the NHS (xiii).
 When life is stressful, try to find ways to relax more often.
 If you can’t avoid stress, try to avoid smoking as well as drinking more than normal.
 Instead, try using techniques for managing stress such as deep breathing, meditation or yoga – or whatever helps to make you feel calmer and more relaxed – and try to stay as active as possible.

 Exercise and your heart

-According to the British Heart Foundation, around one in every five cases of heart disease in developed countries such as the UK is caused by the lack of physical inactivity.
-Your heart is, after all, a muscle – and like any other muscle, it needs to be exercise to keep it healthy.
+According to the British Heart Foundation, around five million deaths worldwide are attributed to physical inactivity, and in the UK it causes one in 10 premature deaths from coronary heart disease (xiv).
+Your heart is, after all, a muscle – and like any other muscle, it needs to be exercised to keep it healthy.
 Staying physically active can help your heart in a number of ways.
 It can help reduce your blood pressure and cholesterol levels, and if you have diabetes it can help you to control your condition.
 It can help to keep your weight down and reduce your stress and anxiety levels.